Today I'm going to lift the lid how to cure Osgood Schlatter disease in a matter of weeks.

 The catalyst for this was basketball athlete Sarah and her sore knees.
 Sarah was referred to us eight weeks ago having carried serious Osgood Schlatters pain for 18 months.

-Two weeks after starting with us she was almost completely pain-free.
+Two weeks after starting with us her Osgood was almost completely pain-free.

 This week she was a 0 out of 10 for pain, and moving around the court like the true athlete she is.